Root of nonlinear function

 Data Types: struct

-— Root-finding problemstructureRoot-finding problem, specified as a structure with all of the following fields.
+problem — Root-finding problemstructureRoot-finding problem, specified as a structure with all of the following fields.

 | Objective function |

-| Initial point for x ,
+| Initial point for x,

 scalar or 2-D vector |